okta/okta-oidc-js/packages/okta-react/README.md

 #### `auth.getIdToken()`

 Retrieves the id token from storage if it exists.
+Devs should prefer to consult the synchronous results emitted from subscribing to the `authStateChange` event.

 #### `auth.getAccessToken()`

 Retrieves the access token from storage if it exists.
+Devs should prefer to consult the synchronous results emitted from subscribing to the `authStateChange` event.

 #### `auth.login(fromUri, additionalParams)`